Using A PayPal Business Account For Business: Everything You Need to Know

-- It’s Free: As mentioned, there are no setup costs or monthly/annual fees associated with getting a PayPal business account (unless you opt to use PayPal Payments Pro to accept payments).
+- It’s Free: As mentioned, there are no setup costs or monthly/annual fees associated with getting a PayPal business account (unless you opt to use PayPal Payments Advanced or Pro to accept payments).

 - Access To Business Features: Use a PayPal business account, and you’ll gain access to features like a virtual terminal, recurring billing, a hosted checkout page, and invoicing.
 You’ll also be able to use PayPal Here/Zettle for mobile in-person sales.

 - Sell Online Or In Person: Use PayPal for business and take payments online and offline.
 Accept multiple payment methods — credit and debit cards, PayPal and PayPal Credit, and mobile payment apps.

 - Let Your Employees Use Your Account: Sign up for a business account and let up to 200 of your employees use your PayPal account.
 You can give each employee a unique login ID and level of authority.